jamesflorentino/oauth-demo/README.md

 =============

 1. Create a database in your preferred DB of choice.
-2. Use the name you used in your database as the path for the mysql path. e.g. `mysql://your_user:your_pass@your_host/your_database_name`
+2. Use the name you used in your database as the path for the mysql host. e.g. `mysql://your_user:your_pass@your_host/your_database_name`
 3. Add this to your `.env` file and run `foreman start`

 ```